7 Key US & EU Regulations for Apparel & Textile Supply Chains

 Ana Hinojosa

-Ana Hinojosa is an Advisor at Oritain.
+Ana Hinojosa is Executive Director of Government and Regulatory Affairs at Oritain.
 She has over 34 years of experience in law enforcement, international trade, international policy development and standard setting with the U.S. federal government and the World Customs Organization (WCO) in Brussels.
 Prior to joining Oritain she was the Executive Director at the U.S. Customs and Border Protection.